157 Comments

 Gilgamech's avatar

 Yeah I am almost willing to credit the US with a 5D chess move here.
 Or at least, a hostage video.
-The blinks of of the hostage is telling us
+The blinks of the hostage is telling us

 “Israel… won’t… allow… peace”.